DDAN-17/peek-again/README.md

     );
 ```

-# Performance Considerations

-- Single peek operations (`peek()`) are optimized to match or exceed the performance of
-  `core::iter::Peekable`.
-- Double peek operations (`peek_2()`) incur only a 90 picosecond overhead compared to
-  single peek operations.
-- State transitions and element storage are designed to minimize memory operations.

 # Safety

 This crate is marked with `#![forbid(unsafe_code)]` and employs design by contract
 principles, making the property tests far more meaningful.
+These contracts are also
+checked via `kani`.

+This crate does have an `allow-unsafe` feature flag, this is not enabled by default,
+when enabled this crate will use `core::hint::unreachable_unchecked` for states
+that are guaranteed to be unreachable, offering a 15% performance improvement for
+certain operations.